CCRSF-IFX/SF_biocontainer/docs/index.md

 ### CCRSF maintained images

-If the tool we want to use is not containerized before, we can build the container ourselves and deposite the image on Docker hub:
+If the tool we want to use is not containerized before, we can build the container ourselves and deposite the image on Docker hub.
+Here is a diagram to show the current workflow used for containerization:

 ![](containerization.png)

-## Docker hub link for CCRSF-IFX
 CCRSFIFX maintained images can be found [here](https://hub.docker.com/repositories/ccrsfifx).